Resources

 Cold War (1955-1984)

 Following its defeat in World War II, the Wehrmacht was disbanded and the country (now split into two) demilitarized for a full decade.
 The need to rearm what was now known as the Federal Republic of Germany (or West Germany) as a bulwark against a potential Soviet invasion resulted in the creation of the Bundeswehr on 12 November 1955, whose land component became known as the Bundesheer.
 With Germany’s arms industry recovering from wartime destruction, the Bundesheer was initially equipped with US equipment and given the general trend towards simpler, single-color camouflage in the initial post-war decades, the color chosen for Bundesheer vehicles was RAL 6014 Gelboliv (Yellow-Olive).
 In its original incarnation, Gelboliv was an olive brown that did not show many hints of green as is usually the case with olive camouflage colors.
 At some point in the 1960s or early 70s, however, the formulation was allegedly revised resulting in a color that was darker and greener than the original, making it closer to the US’s Olive Drab although still slightly lighter especially compared to the version of Olive Drab (FS X-24087) introduced around this time.
 Use of this color lasted until 1984 when the NATO scheme was introduced.
+There are claims that RAL 6014 changed from a lighter and browner to a darker and grayer version, possibly after the RAL 840 R palette was replaced with RAL 840-HR in 1961, although this may be attributed to changes in photo color quality: olive yellows and drabs are notorious for looking browner or greener depending on minor changes in lighting and color balance.
+West German vehicles also occassionally applied disruptive winter camouflage which took the form of washable white emulsion.

 Paint guide: